Skip to content

 • Screen Protection: Tape a piece of cardboard over the screen before wrapping in bubble wrap to prevent punctures.

 Large glass surfaces need rigidity.
+For valuable pieces, consider our art moving specialists.

 • X-Tape: Use masking tape to make a large 'X' across the glass.
 If it cracks, this holds the shards together to prevent slashing the artwork.